 When the battery supplies power to the controller, the battery LED indicator on the controller will light up when the controller is started, so pay attention to observe whether it is correct.

-Solar controller installation please note points
+Solar controller installation tips

-Wiring order: first to the battery, then to the solar panel, and finally to the load.
-Note: Be sure to strictly comply with the prescribed wiring order.
+Tip: Be sure to strictly comply with the prescribed wiring order.
 Due to the confusing order, some controllers may not be able to automatically identify the 12V/24V/48V system, thus making the controller unable to operate normally.

 It is better to string a fuse into the battery pack to ensure that the battery will not be short-circuited, otherwise it will cause serious consequences.
-The specification of the fuse must be 2~3 times of the rated current.
+The specification of the fuse must be 2~3 times the rated current.

 The solar controller should be installed in a dry environment.
 Even if the controller is completely waterproof, it is best not to be buried in the soil.